cultome/cultome_player/README.md

 ```ruby
 play a:gorillaz b:demon
 ```
-Generate a playlist with songs whose from albums that contains the string 'demon' in their name and their artist's name contains the string 'gorillaz'
+Generate a playlist with songs from albums that contains the string 'demon' in their name and their artist's name contains the string 'gorillaz'

 ```ruby
 search rose